-The Sailor Girl as a person is Nic Douglass, an Australian communications professional and sailor who calls Sydney home.
+The Sailor Girl is Nic Douglass, an Australian communications professional and sailor who calls Sydney home.

-The Sailor Girl as a business is a content provider and contributor to sailing media around the world.
+Adventures of a Sailor Girl, as a business, produced content and contributes to sailing content following events around the world.
 From consulting to or sponsors who we call “friends”, the money that is made by our work goes straight back into providing more content, and covering more events around the world to promote the sport of sailing, and support the sailing community.
 There are events that we are paid to attend, and then there are others where we know that our community will want up to the minute information, so we pay to get Nic there to cover the adventures for you.

 Nic is not afraid of the not-so-glamourous side of sailing media, often sleeping on floors, and couches and living off tuna and oats just to make sure she can buy an airfare, or the technology to stream live.
 There is no end to the enthusiasm that drives Nic, and she inspires all that work with her, her MD, her staff, her board and her supporters to follow their own adventures.

 The Sailor Girl has worked in event management and public relations for most of her life in some form, most recently with ten years in corporate communications in Federal Government, construction, sport and advertising industries.
 She has a Bachelor Degree in Communications, and two post-graduate degrees in psychology and marketing communications.
 In short, she is qualified and experienced to provide communications content for sailing events, classes and individuals who require publicity and she is keen to use her knowledge and passion to take sailing to the mainstream.

 Nic Douglass has been sailing for most of her life.
 Some of her first memories are of sailing on a Laser with her Dad, Rob Douglass, when she was small enough to tack through the vang.